Mongolian horse bow with bags of power and speed beautifully made by renowned traditional bowyer Istvan Toth.

 This Mongolian horse bow is ideal for adult use and has a smooth draw to 30".

-Grey suede wrapping with brown stitching and a brown leather handle.
+Black suede wrapping with Black stitching and a Black leather handle.

 The Toth Mongolian horse bow is perfect for people who want a powerful horse bow with smooth draw all the way through the shot.
 This range also has reinforced limb tips.
 Fast and powerful Mongolian Horse bow by Toth, ideal for target, hunting or mounted archery.